joeybrinker/TeeMe/README.md

 ## What I learned
 So far I have learned a lot on how to use MapKit and user location principles.
 I continue to regularly work on this project so be on the lookout for updates and further development changes.

+## How to use
+- Click the "Code" button in the top right corner
+- Download ZIP
+- Extract ZIP
+- Click on Euchre.xcodeproj
+- Once Xcode opens, run the project by clicking the play button which looks like an arrow in the top left

 ## Feedback
 If you have any feedback, please reach out to me at brinkerjoey@outlook.com